 Twitter is a social media platform best known for its character restriction short format.
 Initially, Twitter allowed text posts, called Tweets, of only 140 characters or less.
-Now, Twitter allows links, photos, videos, “story” style videos, and text posts up to 280 characters.
+Now, Twitter allows links, photos, videos, (a short-lived “story” style video), videos, and text posts up to 280 characters.

 UI is short for User Interface.
 UI describes touchpoints of human-computer interaction and communication.
 In marketing, UI focuses on the way a user interacts with an application or a website.